cosmic-sense/misc/datashare/index.md

       "Description": ""
    },
    "Units": {
-      "Subject": "List of units used in the actual data, if any.", "Units": ["", "", ...]
+      "Subject": "List of units used in the actual data, if any.
+Can also be only one unit.", "Units": ["", "", ...]
    },
-   "Units": {
-      "Subject": "List of units used in the actual data, if any.", "Units": ["", "", ...]
-   },
    "SpatialReference": {
-      "Subject": "Spatial reference system, in case of geospatial data, as short name and EPSG code as integer", "Name": "",
+      "Subject": "Spatial reference system, in case of geospatial data, specified as short name and EPSG code as integer", "Name": "",
-      "EPSG": integer
+      "EPSG": 9999
    }
    "TemporalReference": {
       "Subject": "Temporal reference system, in case of time series or intermittent data.
-Specify time zone as 'UTC+x'; IntervalLength in seconds; in case of instantaneous observations set IntervalLength to 0.", "TimeZone": "",
+Specify time zone as 'UTC+x'; IntervalLength in seconds; in case of instantaneous observations set IntervalLength to 0.", "TimeZone": "UTC",
-      "IntervalLength": integer,
+      "IntervalLength": 9999,
-      "TimeIsEndOfInterval": True or False
+      "TimeIsEndOfInterval": True
    }
 }
 ```